oshears/oshears-website-content/projects/Independent Functional Testing for FPGAs.md

 - Developed slice, BRAM, interconnect and security tests (secure boot, AES decryption IP and RSA authentication) for Versal devices
 - Developed security tests for Zynq (secure boot) and UltraScale+ decides (AES deception IP)

-I have had several direct interactions with the customer for this project (JFAC, NSWC) and attended several GOMAC conferences to support in discussions and publications surrounding this work.
+I have had several direct interactions with the customer for this project (JFAC, NSWC) and attended several [GOMAC (Government Microcircuit Applications & Critical Technology Conference) conferences to support in discussions and publications surrounding this work](https://www.gomactech.net/).

 This work allowed me to work with a variety of development boards and the latest versions of Vivado and Vitis tools.
 I have also worked with legacy tools (ISE) to debug and provide support for deprecated hardware that is still in use by certain mission critical systems.